waku-org/specs/standards/core/incentivization.md

 Forms of eligibility proofs include:

 - Proof of payment: for paid non-authenticated requests.
 A proof of payment, in turn, may also take different forms, such as a transaction hash or a ZK-proof.
 In order to interpret a proof of payment, the server needs information about its type.
 - Proof of membership: for services for a predefined group of users.
 An example use case: an application developer pays in bulk for their users' requests.
 A client then prove that they belong to the user set of that application.
-A similar concept (RLN) is used in Waku Relay for spam prevention.
+Rate limiting in Waku RLN Relay is based on a similar concept.
 - Service credential: a proof of membership in a set of clients who have prepaid for the service (which may be considered a special case of proof of membership).

 Upon a receiving a request:

 - the server SHOULD check if the eligibility proof is included and valid;
-- if that proof is absent or invalid, the server SHOULD send back response with a corresponding error code and error description;
+- if that proof is absent or invalid, the server SHOULD send back a response with a corresponding error code and an error description;
 - if the proof is valid, the server SHOULD send back the response that the client has requested.

 Note that the protocol does not ensure atomicity.